shahraj81/aida/tools/confidence-aggregation/README.md

 ## Task 2

-A task2 run output would contain a single subdirectory.
-This subdirectory corresponds to a task2 KB.
-Within each subdirectory, there will be files matching the following pattern:
+The input directory for task2 is the directory containing output of NIST SPARQL query application docker applied to a task2 KB.
+The input directory contains exactly on subdirecotry corresponding to the task2 KB.
+Within the subdirectory, there will be files matching the following pattern:

 ~~~
 AIDA_TA2_[GR|ZH]_2019_\d\d\d\d.rq.tsv